 But life happens when you make other plans.
 Mom died unexpectedly, years too soon, when a minor problem went untreated and became a major one.
 So Jimmy ended up with me.
 I had hosted him numerous times over the years, sometimes for weeks at a stretch, so it wasn’t a difficult transition.
 He took easily to his new role as Emergency Backup Shop Dog.

 By this time he was well up in years.
-But Jimmy was blessed with natural youthfulness, so you wouldn’t know it.
+But Jimmy was blessed with natural youthfulness, so you wouldn’t know it to look at him.
 People were invariably flabbergasted to find that he was 16, 17, 18 years old.

 A couple of months ago, Jimmy began losing weight.
-An inveterate eat-to-live type, he had always been a picky, indifferent eater.
+An inveterate eat-to-live type, he had always been picky and indifferent at mealtime.
 But this pattern intensified, and getting him to take nourishment gradually became a daily struggle.
 Just when you thought you had found the magic, surefire formula, he lost interest, so you had to try something else.
 The pantry and refrigerator filled up with various savory offerings.
 Don’t want that?
 How about this?

 I wasn’t overly worried because old critters, humans included, eat less as their metabolisms slow down.
 And Jimmy’s arthritis had lately gotten worse; the pain it generated could potentially have been affecting his appetite.
 We put him on a pain medication called rimadyl, with near-miraculous results.
 His appetite and energy level soared.
 It was like rolling the clock back 5 years.
 In just a couple of days he visibly gained weight.